Pr\"ufer algebraic spaces: Pr ufer algebraic spaces and pairs

 \subsubsection{Connection to the theory of Pr\"ufer rings}

 If $X=\Spec(A)$ is an integral affine scheme then $X$ is Pr\"ufer if and only if $A$ is a Pr\"ufer domain.
 The rings of the latter type were intensively studied in abstract commutative algebra.
 In particular, there are many other conditions equivalent to Pr\"uferness of $A$ (or $X$).
-For example, $14$ such conditions are given in \cite[Ch.
+For example, $14$ such conditions are listed in \cite[Ch.
 VII, \S2, Exercise 12]{Bou}, including our (1) and (8) from Corollary~\ref{prufspaceth}.
-Similarly, if $X=\Spec(A)$ is affine then a pair $(X,U)$ is Pr\"ufer if and only if $U=\Spec(B)$ is affine, $A\into B$ and the pair $(A,B)$ is a Pr\"ufer pair (or normal pair), as defined, for example, in \cite{dav}.
+Similarly, if $X=\Spec(R)$ is affine then a pair $(X,U)$ is Pr\"ufer if and only if $U=\Spec(A)$ is affine, $R\into A$ and $R$ is an $A$-Pr\"ufer ring.
+To see this, one can use equivalent condition (5) of Theorem~\ref{prufpairth} and equivalent condition (11) of \cite[Ch I, Theorem~5.2]{KZ}.

-Thus, in the affine case our theory describes a classical algebraic object from a geometric point of view, but our geometric definition of Pr\"uferness does not appear among the 14 equivalent algebraic definitions of \cite{Bou}.
+Thus, in the affine case our theory describes a classical algebraic object from the geometric point of view, though our geometric definition of Pr\"uferness does not appear among the 14 equivalent algebraic definitions of \cite{Bou}.
 The advantage of the geometric approach is that it makes sense for global objects and for stacks.
-In principle, one could use the algebraic theory as a slight shortcut for proving Theorem~\ref{prufpairth}, but in order to give geometric arguments, that we plan to generalize to stacks in further works, we prefer to avoid the use of the theory of Pr\"ufer rings as much as we can.
+In principle, one could use the algebraic theory as a slight shortcut for proving Theorem~\ref{prufpairth}, but in order to give the geometric arguments, that we plan to generalize to stacks in further works, we prefer to minimize the use of the theory of Pr\"ufer rings.